Chijama/dispute_system/README.md

 # dispute_system

-# interactiveresume

-This Application is a dispute system targeting Babcock university developed as a proof of concept
+This Application is a dispute system targeting Babcock University developed as a proof of concept

 The libraries used in this projects are: